hellosign/hellosign-openapi/sdks/ruby/docs/SignatureRequestApi.md

 Edit Embedded Signature Request

 Edits a SignatureRequest with the submitted documents to be signed in an embedded iFrame.
 If form_fields_per_document is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents.
-Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.
+Note that embedded signature requests can only be signed in embedded iFrames whereas normal signature requests can only be signed on Dropbox Sign.  **NOTE:** Edit and resend *will* deduct your signature request quota.

 ### Examples